 - The current paper application process for registering volunteer providers will be replaced with an online registration and management system.

-To assist volunteers in keeping track of their data: VHCP Log Sheet (PDF, 356 KB)
+Optional log sheet to assist volunteers in keeping track of their data VHCP Log Sheet F-01457 (PDF, 356 KB)

 Resources for communities interested in developing a free clinic:

 - National Association of Free Clinics - A membership organization that has resource publications on clinic start-up and job descriptions, helps free clinics order discounted and donated products, and maintains a list of many free clinics.